Etymology of Lahore

 The origin of Lahore's name is unclear.
-The first document that mentions Lahore by name is the Hudud al-'Alam ("The Regions of the World"), written in 982 CE.
+The city is first mentioned as Al-Ahwar in Futuh al-Buldan by Al-Baladhuri, written in 894 CE.
+However, the first document that explicitly mentions the city by name is the Hudud al-'Alam ("The Regions of the World"), written in 982 CE.

 Variant transcriptions

 Lahore's name had been recorded by early Muslim historians as Al-Ahwar, A'lahwur, Luhawar, Lūhār, and Rahwar.
 The Iranian Polymath and Geographer, Abu Rayhan Al-Biruni, referred to the city as Luhāwar in his 11th century work, Qanun, while the poet Amir Khusrow, who lived during the Delhi Sultanate, recorded the city's name as Lāhanūr.
 Yaqut al-Hamawi records the city's name as Lawhūr, mentioning that it's famously known as Lahāwar.
 Al Idrisi in his 12th century work the Nuzhatulmushtak-fi-Iftikharul Afak, also writes of a city named Lohawar.
-Later Rajput sources recorded the city's name as Lavkot.